Spencer Jones (outfielder): Professional career

 The New York Yankees selected Jones in the first round with the 25th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $2.88 million.

-Jones made his professional debut with the Florida Complex League Yankees and was promoted to the Tampa Tarpons after three games.
-Over 25 games between both teams, he batted .344 with four home runs, 12 RBIs, and 12 stolen bases.
+Jones made his professional debut with the Rookie-level Florida Complex League Yankees and was promoted to the Tampa Tarpons of the Single-A Florida State League after three games.
+Over 25 games between both teams, he batted .344 with four home runs, 12 RBI, and 12 stolen bases.